arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	>To set the start page, in **Solution Explorer**, right-click the **CloudShop** project and select **Properties**.
 In the **Properties** window, select the **Web** tab and in the **Start Action** section, select **Specific Page**.
 Leave the value of this field blank.

 1. In the **Web.config** file located in the root folder of the **CloudShop** project, update the _NorthwindEntities_ connection string to point to your database.
-Replace **[YOUR-SQL-DATABASE-SERVER-ADDRESS]**, **[SQL-DATABASE-USERNAME]**, and **[SQL-DATABASE-PASSWORD]** with the Windows Azure SQL Database server name, administrator username and administrator password that you registered at the portal and used to create the database during setup.
+Replace **[YOUR-SQL-DATABASE-SERVER-ADDRESS]**, **[SQL-DATABASE-USERNAME]**, and **[SQL-DATABASE-PASSWORD]** with the Microsoft Azure SQL Database server name, administrator username and administrator password that you registered at the portal and used to create the database during setup.

-	> **Note:** 	Make sure that you followed the instructions in the setup section to create a copy of the Northwind2 database in your own Windows Azure SQL Database account and configure your Windows Azure SQL Database firewall settings.
+	> **Note:** 	Make sure that you followed the instructions in the setup section to create a copy of the Northwind2 database in your own Microsoft Azure SQL Database account and configure your Microsoft Azure SQL Database firewall settings.

 1. Open the **ProductsRepository.cs** file in the **Services** folder of the **CloudShop** project.
 1. Add the following _using_ directives.